big-andy-coates/populace/populace-core/README.md

 Many of the customisations available in Populace, such as `Mutators`, `Inspectors` etc, are registered at one of several levels.
 These levels are, from most specific to least, listed below:
-* **specific types** i.e. you can register a handler from a specific class e.g. `String`, or a specific parameterised type e.g. MyType<Integer>, or a specific array type e.g. `long[]`.
+* **specific types** i.e. you can register a handler from a specific class e.g. `String`, or a specific parameterised type e.g. `MyType<Integer>`, or a specific array type e.g. `long[]`.
 Such handlers will be used in preference to any other handler.
 * **super types** i.e. you can register a handler for a super type such as `List` and it will be used to handle any derived types that do not have a more specific handler installed.
-* **packages** i.e. you can register a handler to handle any types that belong to `java.lang.util`.
+* **packages** i.e. you can register a handler to handle any types that belong to specific package e.g. `java.lang.util`.
 The handler will be used for any type that belongs to the package that do not have a more specific handler installed.
-* **default** this is the default handler to use if no others are available.
+* **default** this is the default handler to use if the type is not an array type and no other, more specific, handler is installed.
 * **array default** arrays are treated slightly differently.
 The default array handler will be used where no specific handler is registered for an array type.

-To understand what type will be used at runtime to look up suitable handlers you will need to understand how Populace [determines runtime type information](#runtime-type-resolution).
+To understand what type will be used at runtime to look up suitable handlers you will first need to understand how Populace [determines runtime type information](#runtime-type-resolution).

 # Runtime-type resolution